polpielladev/polpiella.dev/src/pages/sourcery-swift-package-command-plugin.md

 Let's take a closer look at the code above:

 1. First, the `.sourcery.yml` file must be provided by the target package at its root directory, otherwise an error is thrown.
+This will allow Sourcery to do its magic and make the package configurable 🪄.
 2. The URL with the executable's path is retrieved from the command's context.
-3. A `Process` is created and Sourcery's executable's URL is passed to it.
+3. A `Process` is created and Sourcery's executable's URL is set as its executable path.
 4. This step is a bit of a work-around.
-Sourcery uses caching to reduce code generation times between subsequent runs but the problem is that these caches are files which get read and written to outside of the package's folder.
-This is not allowed by the plugin's sandboxing rules, so must be disabled for a plugin to work.
+Sourcery uses caching to reduce code generation times between subsequent runs, but the problem is that these caches are files which get read and written to outside of the package's folder.
+This is not allowed by the plugin's sandboxing rules, so the `--disableCache` flag is used to disable this behaviour and allow the command to run.
 5. The process is run and awaited synchronously.
-6. Last but not least, ensure that the process has exited with a status code of 0.
-In any other case, let the consumer know that it has not succeeded through the `Diagnostics` API.
+6. Last but not least, the process termination status and code are checked to make sure the process has exited gracefully.
+In any other case, the consumer is notified of an error through the `Diagnostics` API.

 That's it!
-We have a working sourcery command plugin, let's now use it 🚀
+Let's now use it 🚀

 ## Using the package

-Consider a client consuming the package that has brought the dependency into their `Package.swift` file:
+Consider a client consuming the plugin that has brought the dependency into their `Package.swift` file:

 ```swift:Package.swift
 // swift-tools-version: 5.6